 Budino needs at least 3 hours to chill and set before serving, so it needs to be made ahead to some degree.
 However, I most often will make this one day ahead before serving.
 For best results, do not make more than 3 days ahead of time.

 - 1/2 teaspoon kosher salt

 - 1.5 cups heavy whipping cream

 - 2 large egg yolks

 - 2 tablespoons unsalted butter

-- To serve, pour on a layer of caramel sauce, then add a dollop of whipped cream.
+- If desired for serving, pour on a thin layer of caramel sauce, then add a dollop of whipped cream.
 Enjoy!